LOADING ...

 The day the fever got him, and took him far

-Far away from always that the love they shared was true
+Far away from always knowing that the they shared was true

-And he said he the angels singing Cabin on the Hill
+And he said he heard the angels Cabin on the Hill

-Through the springtime he was groaning The good are past and gone
+Through the springtime he was groaning The good times are and gone

-By the summer she was moaning Old lover please come
+By the summer she was Old lover please come home

-Now she stands out in the midnight in the moonlight all
+Now she out in the midnight in the moonlight all aglow

-She prays to Carter Stanley Wont you please tell Monroe
+She prays to Carter Stanley you please tell Bill Monroe

-I listening to bluegrass music in Bryan Duckworths rust red 1970 Ford Maverick.
+I started listening to bluegrass music in Bryan Duckworths rust red 1970 Maverick.

-Had an track tape deck and an eight track tape of Bill Monroes Greatest Hits.
+Had an eight track tape deck and an eight track of Bill Monroes Greatest Hits.

-We used to skip second period and go over to the Shamrock station across the street from the high school and get a case of Texas Pride beer.
+We used to skip second period chemistry and go over to the Shamrock across the street from the high school and get a case of Texas Pride beer.

-Charge it on my dads credit and get em to write it up as oil so dad never knew the difference.
+Charge it on my credit card and get em to write it up as oil so dad never knew the difference.

-Then wed ride around and drink Texas Pride, to Bill Monroe.
+Then wed ride around and Texas Pride, listen to Bill Monroe.

 The Widow.

-I did this in tribute to the Front Porch Boys, was a bluegrass band I was in in College Station, Texas.
+I did this in tribute to the Front Porch Boys, which was a band I was in in College Station, Texas.

-We entered the International Bluegrass Band and took second place.
+We the International Bluegrass Band Competition and took second place.

-We play faster than anybody in the competition.
+We could faster than anybody in the competition.

-The other two took first and third, respectively.
+The two bands took first and third, respectively.

-I met some friends and went off into the night separated from the Front Porch Boys and met back up with them in the cold, gray light of dawn, as the bluegrass say.
+I met friends and went off into the night separated from the Front Porch Boys and met back up with them in the cold, gray light of dawn, as the bluegrass songs say.

-They were standing underneath a giant pine tree there in Crockett singing the rudest, most grotesque, nastiest songs youve ever heard in your life.
+They were standing underneath a giant tree there in Crockett singing the rudest, most grotesque, nastiest bluegrass songs youve ever heard in your life.

-Im talking about the of song where not only is the character in the song dead by the end of the song, but hes been dismembered as well.
+Im talking about the kind of song where not only is the character in the song by the end of the song, but hes been dismembered as well.

-And the Front Porch Boys stopped and looked up at me just long enough to say, Were taking bluegrass where its never been before.
+And the Front Porch Boys stopped and looked up at me just long enough to say, Were bluegrass music where its never been before.

-And were not taking you with us cuz you dont have that high and lonesome that bluegrass music requires.
+And were not taking you with us cuz you dont have that high and lonesome sound that bluegrass requires.
 Well, Im not one to fight failure.
 I packed up my stuff and left.

-The Front Porch Boys broke up three later when they realized I owned the PA system.
+The Front Porch Boys broke up three days later when realized I owned the PA system.

-you miss me when Im gone? were his final words to her
+Will you miss me Im gone? were his final words to her

-And the leaves had started turning when his mind began to
+And the had started turning when his mind began to fail

-Then he broke down in a breakdown, now she a long black veil.
+Then he broke down in a breakdown, now she wears a black veil.

 And she stands out in the in the moonlight all aglow

-She prays to Carter Wont you please tell Bill Monroe
+She prays to Carter Stanley Wont you please tell Bill

-She prays to Carter Wont you please tell Bill Monroe
+She prays to Carter Stanley you please tell Bill Monroe

 Videos